A thumbs up. A smile. A hug. Loneliness. Worship.

 Loneliness is felt whether you are in Kenya or Connecticut, wealthy or poor, married or single.

 Mary is a 32 year old single mom who lives in a village outside of Kenya with her two children.
-Her oldest daughter has disabilities, which aren’t widely accepted in Kenya, and she is divorced, chiefly because of the pressure of having a child with a disability.
+Her oldest daughter has disabilities, which aren’t widely accepted in Kenya, and she is divorced, chiefly because of the pressure of having a child with a disability who requires disability support services.

 Her husband was embarrassed, placed blame on Mary, which is common, and he left.